-To determine whether the wired security system installed in your home is going to be compatible with your home automation, monitoring, and security needs, start by getting a representative from the company who did the installation to make an assessment of the system.
+To determine whether the wired security system installed in your home is going to be compatible with your home automation, alarm monitoring, and security needs, start by getting a representative from the company who did the installation to make an assessment of the system.

 To find out who did the installation, check the contact label on the control panel or alternatively contact the manufacturer of the system components.